alttch/eva3/doc/items.rst

 by default 0 - unit is "off" (inactive) and 1 - "on" (active).

-A unit can have other statuses: for example, a dimmer can include status 2 - enabled at 10% of the capacity, 3 - enabled at 50% of the capacity, window may be fully open or 50%.
-In the item configuration, you may assign a label to each status for enhancing its usability in interfaces.
+A unit can have other statuses: for example, a dimmer can include status 2 - enabled at 10% of the capacity, 3 - enabled at 50% of the capacity, window can be fully open or 50%.
+In the item configuration, you can assign a label to each status for enhancing its usability in interfaces.

 Status -1 indicates that unit has an error status.
 It is set from the outside